Wi-Fi Protected Access: EAP extensions under WPA and WPA2 Enterprise

 802.1X clients and servers developed by specific firms may support other EAP types.
 This certification is an attempt for popular EAP types to interoperate; their failure to do so As of 2013 is one of the major issues preventing rollout of 802.1X on heterogeneous networks.

-Commercial 802.1X servers include Microsoft Internet Authentication Service and Juniper Networks Steelbelted RADIUS as well as Aradial Radius server.
+Commercial 802.1X servers include Microsoft Network Policy Server and Juniper Networks Steelbelted RADIUS as well as Aradial Radius server.
 FreeRADIUS is an open source 802.1X server.